tanchongmin/taskgen/README.md

 3. Import the required functions from ```taskgen``` and use them!

 ## Differences in LLM for Agentic Framework
+- Default model is now gpt-4o-mini if you do not specify any LLM!
-- ChatGPT (gpt-3.5-turbo) is consistent only if you specify very clearly what you want the Agent to do and give examples of what you want
+- Weaker models like ChatGPT (gpt-3.5-turbo) and Llama 3 8B are consistent only if you specify very clearly what you want the Agent to do and give examples of what you want
-- gpt-4-turbo and more advanced models can perform better zero-shot without much examples
+- gpt-4o-mini, gpt-4o, Llama 3 70B and more advanced models can perform better zero-shot without much examples
-- TaskGen is compatible with ChatGPT and similar models, but for more robust use, consider using gpt-4-turbo and better models
+- TaskGen is compatible with ChatGPT and similar models, but for more robust use, consider using gpt-4o-mini and better models

 # 1. Agent Basics
 - Create an agent by entering your agent's name and description